 As a result of CORE’s company law campaign, a requirement was included in the Companies Act 2006 for directors of UK companies to have regard to the impact of the company’s operations on the community and the environment; this was amended in 2012 to include human rights.
 Directors of companies listed on the main UK markets must report annually on how they have fulfilled this duty.

 A new European-wide reporting requirement (the non-financial reporting directive) was introduced in 2014 for ‘Public Interest Enterprises’ with over 500 employees.
-The directive must be transposed into UK law by 6 December 2016.
-In February, the UK government published a consultation document setting out options for the transposition.
+The directive has now been transposed into UK law.
+Below is a short video which provides an overview of non-financial reporting.